hackclub/the-hacker-zephyr/README.md

 - [ ] Get a bunch of money from American Airlines for messing up so many flights and stranding Hack Clubbers

+  - At least $196 x 2 for hotels for Lux and Rebecca when AA stranded them

 To-do for open sourcing:

 - [ ] Planning documents.
 What's the best format for these?
 Maybe narrative form?